williamgilpin/howto/howto_vscode.md

 + Copy and paste the resulting link, which you can use to access that session remotely

+Can manage virtual environment and other Terminal tasks by opening a Terminal from within the VSCode interface

 ### Troubleshooting

 + VSCode is running hot on my MacBook

 + + I had this issue on Catalina in 2022, and the only fix I could find was upgrading macOS to the latest release

++ My local connection to VSCode is throwing strange errors

++ + If you have a separate VSCode session running on remote as a local instance, you can sometimes get bugs.
+My preferred workflow is to keep the server running on remote, but avoid opening the application on it.